IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_website.md

 **What your project website should NOT contain?**
 * How you are feeling about your process or project?
 This is different than evaluating or reflecting about what is working and what is not working.
 In other words, don’t rant, complain, blame, self-deprecate or make excuses on your project website.
-* This is a public representation of you as an artist, designer and/or entrepreneur.
+* This is a public representation of you as an artist, designer, creative technologist and/or entrepreneur.
 You want it to be as professional as possible.
 You want prospective employers, gallery owners, venture capitalists, and/or possible collaborators to take you seriously.
 * Any content that is NOT related to your project explicitly.